 If needed, you can add your own address resource records.
-To do this, click the ADD button () in the Hosts section (available if the Router or WISP Repeater mode was selected in the Initial Configuration Wizard).
+To do this, click the ADD button ( ) in the Hosts section (available if in the Dynamic IP Addresses section the DHCP value is selected from the Mode of IPv4 address assignment drop-down list).

-Figure 91.
+Figure 92.
 Configuring the local interface.
 The IPv4 tab.
 The window for adding a DNS record.

+In the Name field, specify the domain or domain name to which the specified IPv4 address will correspond.
 In the IP address field, specify a host from the internal or external network.
 You can choose a device connected to the router's LAN at the moment.
 To do this, select the relevant IPv4 address from the drop-down list (the field will be filled in automatically).
-In the Name field, specify the domain name to which the specified IPv4 address will correspond.
+To specify several IP addresses, click the ADD button.
 Click the SAVE button.